bjoernQ/unmock-plugin/README.md

 downloadFrom is now optional.
 If not given it will use 'https://oss.sonatype.org/content/groups/public/org/robolectric/android-all/4.3_r2-robolectric-0/android-all-4.3_r2-robolectric-0.jar'

 If you use any of the keep statements the default configuration will be cleared.
 (So your own configuration is not adding but replaces the default).

+> By default the _android-all_ file is downloaded to the system's temporary folder.
+Some systems purge the temp folder on reboot.
+In most cases this should be no issue but on unreliable or slow internet conections this might be inconvenient.
+In that case you could download the _android-all_ file yourself and specify a _file:///\<path\>/\<file\>_ url or you can specify a directory to place the downloaded file by specifying _to_ after the url in _downloadFrom_.

 ## Versions